hanserino/curatedrunningpodcasts/_posts/podcasts/2023-11-01-trail-runner-nation.md

 publisher: Trail Runner Nation
 description: >-
   Trail Runner Nation is devoted to sharing knowledge and advice to the trail running community - from beginners to the pros!
-We offer tips and discussion regarding race nutrition, pacing strategy, mental focus and much more from well-respected members of the trail community.
+Tips and discussions regarding race nutrition, pacing strategy, mental focus and much more from well-respected members of the trail community.
 ---